purnur-schneider/purnur-schneider.github.io/docs/courses.md

 ["Economics of Money and Banking"](https://www.coursera.org/learn/money-banking), Perry G Mehrling, Columbia University (in progress)

 > I find this one of the most difficult topics in Economics.
-It's important, nevertheless, to understand how the gears' malfunctioning may lead to systemic crashes.
+It shines a light on the possibility of gears' malfunctioning that may lead to systemic crashes.

 ["Financial Markets"](https://www.coursera.org/learn/financial-markets-global), Robert Schiller, offered by Yale University on Coursera (finalised)

-> An introduction to risk management and behavioral finance principles to understand the functioning of securities, insurance, and banking industries.
+> An introduction to markets and behavioral finance principles, to better understand the functioning of securities, insurance, and banking industries.

-#### CFA Institute publications
+#### CFA Institute publications (restricted access)

 - [Webinars](https://www.cfainstitute.org/en/events/webinars)